josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 </CalloutPlusQuote>

-(_Note that this is without the RGB lights on, however; if you're using those, I'd recommend plugging both halves in_.)
+(_Note that this is without the RGB lights on, however; if you're using those, I'd recommend plugging both halves in.
+That's why I said "would" above; I can't resist toying with the LEDs for long enough to actually test how long the keyboard would stay charged without them on_.)

 Each half has an independent power button, which is just a small springy nub of a switch that feels a little on the cheap side.
 However, since the keyboard automatically sleeps when not in use, in practice, I've rarely had a reason to turn either side off.